Configure File Share Witness with USB Thumb Drive On #WindowsServer

 Prerequisites

-Before we start configuring file share witness with USB Thumb Drive, we have a couple of small requirements that we need to look at:
+Before we start configuring file share witness with a USB Thumb Drive, we have a couple of small requirements that we need to look at:

 1) Router, Switch, NAS:

-• You can use any router, switch, or even NAS storage from any major vendor such as QNAP and Synology.
+• You can use any router, switch, or even NAS storage from any major vendor, such as QNAP and Synology.

 • Need to have a USB port.